davidfrantz/force/docs/source/history/vdev.rst

   - new auxilliary program `force-datacube-size`.
     This program prints the size of your datacube, per sensor and in total.

+  - new auxilliary program `force-hist`.
+    This program computes the histogram of image values (can be vrt) and writes a csv table.
+    This is intended to be used in a validation workflow (planned feature).

   - ``force-tabulate-grid`` has been updated to produce properly named output files.
     The default output file name is ``grid.kml``, created in the current directory, using the ``KML`` format.
     ``-o`` can override the output file name (including path and extension).